 If you are searching for “best pizza near me” and anticipating the best restaurants around you to pop up on the screen without turning on your location, you are doing it wrong.
 We agree that using location comes in handy whether to know about the weather forecasts of your current location or to locate the best ice cream selling shops for your kids.

 However, your system might have some apps that use your location unnecessarily.
-What if you have installed an unauthorized app and that is sharing your location with a hacker who is stalking you day and night?
-Look at the person standing near your window?
+What if you have installed an unauthorized app that is sharing your location with a hacker who is stalking you day and night?
+Look at the person standing near your window.
 Did we creep you out?
 To ensure this doesn’t happen, go to System preferences, click on Security and Privacy and hop onto Location and unselect all the unnecessary apps that might be using your location.

 Disable Spotlight Suggestions

 Flashing the spotlight on unnecessary items is never a viable option!
 Turning the spotlight suggestions on your system might not be a good choice for you.
-When you use spotlight for search terms on Safari, your data might be sent to Apple to show you related search terms per your current location and search query.
+When you use the spotlight for search terms on Safari, your data might be sent to Apple to show you related search terms per your current location and search query.
 Apple stores your data to use it, which might not be a good option.
 Head over to system preferences and then click on the spotlight.

 We have covered the best security tips that will protect your Mac from getting hacked by impostors.
 Let us know in the comments if we have missed out on something.